Advisory Board (in alphabetical order)

 Mr. Frank Lavin is President, ExportNow.
 In government, he served as Under Secretary for International Trade at the United States (US) Department of Commerce, where he was the senior policy official in the Department responsible for commercial policy, export promotion, and trade negotiations.
 Prior to this, he served as US Ambassador to the Singapore.
 In the private sector, he served in senior finance and management positions in Hong Kong as well as Singapore with Edelman, Bank of America, and Citibank.
 He is a widely published commentator.
 He has an M.B.A. in Finance from the Wharton School, University of Pennsylvania (US).

-Mr. Jason Lo is Vice President, Commercial Excellence & Strategy at Honeywell Ltd. (China).
-He has held a number of regional leadership roles since joining Honeywell in 2005 including Senior Director, Commercial Excellence & Strategy, Head of Strategy, China, and Director, Strategic Marketing.
-In 2016, he was honored with Honeywell’s Premier Achievement Award, one of eight recipients in the entire company.
-He holds a master’s degree in Electrical Engineering and a bachelor’s degree in computer engineering, both from the University of Waterloo in Canada, and is a Certified Energy Manager (CEM) and member of the Association of Energy Engineers (AEE).
+Mr. Jason Lo is Vice President of Strategy, Business Development, Government Affairs, and Regulatory Affairs at Thermo Fisher (China).
+He previously was Vice President and Chief Commercial Officer for Honeywell’s Performance Materials & Technologies (PMT) business for Asia.
+At Honeywell, Jason held a number of leadership roles including Head of Strategy for China, General Manager for the building energy efficiency business, and Director of Strategic & Marketing.
+In 2016, he was honored with Honeywell’s Premier Achievement Award, one of eight recipients across the entire company.
+Jason holds a master’s degree in Electrical Engineering and a bachelor’s degree in Computer Engineering, both from the University of Waterloo in Canada.
+Jason was a Certified Energy Manager (CEM) and member of the Association of Energy Engineers (AEE).

 Dr. Scott MacDonald is Chief Economist, Smith’s Research & Gradings.
 Prior to that, he was the head of research at MC Asset Management LLC; head of credit and economic research at Aladdin Capital Management; and chief economist for KWR International.
 He also served in various analyst and research roles for leading investment banks and the former United States (US) Comptroller of the Currency.
 He currently also holds a role as Senior Associate (Non-resident), Americas Program at the Center for Strategic & International Studies (US).
 He has published numerous books and articles relating to political-economy with a focus on Latin America.